-The TESOL department at University Centre, Colchester has been delivering teacher training courses successfully for more than 40 years and has established a very good reputation with high pass rates.
-This particular course was established in 1988 so has a 30-year track record.
+The TESOL department at Colchester Institute has been delivering teacher training courses successfully for more than 40 years and has established a very good reputation with high pass rates.
+This particular course was established in 1988 so has a 30 plus years track record.
 We have been commended for our flexibility and high levels of individual support, which makes it easier for trainees to complete the course successfully.

 We have an open-door policy, welcoming trainees into our classrooms to observe lessons whenever they want, not merely in order to satisfy the minimum requirements of the course.
 The tutors have wide and varied experience as teachers of EFL and ESOL and as teacher trainers, both in the UK and abroad.

 The Trinity Certificate in Teaching English to Speakers of Other Languages (TESOL) course is an internationally recognised initial qualification for teachers of English as a Foreign Language, validated by Trinity College, London. (equivalent to Cambridge CELTA).

 The Trinity Certificate in TESOL Level 5 course is intended for those with little or no teaching experience and provides a comprehensive practical introduction to Teaching English to others, however, it is equally accessible to experienced teachers.

 It is delivered through taught sessions, discussions, workshops, tutorials, observations and teaching practice placements within the College.